youngkar/github-workshop/README.md

 ## Part 5: Make some changes!
-*Everyone on your team now has a local repository set up!
+*Everyone on your team now has a local repository set up.
 This folder on your computer mirrors the content of the remote repository.
-By adding some content to your local repository, you can send it to the remote repository.*
+By adding some content to your local repository, you will be able to send it to the remote repository.*

 - Everyone in your team: Add however much content you want to the four directories: *motivational_quotes*, *wallpaper*, *code*, and *batman*.
-There are some examples in each of them to get you started but feel free to add anything!
+There are some examples in each of them to get you started but feel free to add anything.

 ## Part 6: Push your content to the remote repository